Chart Color Schemes

 Health performance in Garden Suburb is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Garden Suburb faces significant health challenges with a notably higher prevalence of common health conditions compared to average, particularly among older age groups.
-Approximately 57% (~1,126 people) have private health cover, slightly higher than Rest of NSW's 54.2%.
+Garden Suburb faces significant health challenges with a notably higher prevalence of common health conditions compared to average, particularly amongst older age groups.
+Approximately 57% (~1,134 people) of Garden Suburb's population has private health cover, slightly higher than Rest of NSW at 54.4%.

-Mental health issues and arthritis are the most prevalent conditions, affecting 10.2% and 9.9% of residents respectively.
-However, 64.1% report no medical ailments, compared to 62.6% across Rest of NSW.
-The area has a lower proportion of seniors aged 65 and over at 16.6% (329 people), compared to 21.4% in Rest of NSW.
-Health outcomes among seniors require more attention than the broader population.
+Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 10.2% and 9.9% of residents respectively.
+However, 64.1% of residents report no medical ailments, compared to 62.6% across Rest of NSW.
+Garden Suburb has a lower proportion of seniors aged 65 and over at 16.6% (332 people) than Rest of NSW's 21.4%.
+Despite this, health outcomes among seniors require more attention due to the challenges they present.

 Frequently Asked Questions - Health